asaltanubes/TFG-Killing-vector-fields/Escrito final/cosmology/cosmology.typ

 = FLRW Metric

+This section is based on @katanaev-killing-fields-homogeneous-and-isotropic and
+@riemannian-manifolds-lee.

 In cosmology the most widely used metric to describe spacetime at big scales is is the FLRW (Friedmann Lemaitre Robertson Walker) metric.
 Even in contexts where general relativity is modified this is the case, this is because the principles that lead towards this metric are,